Updated October 2019

 3. KNOW THE SYMPTOMS OF BLOOD CLOTS

-By knowing the signs and symptoms of a blood clot, patients can be more in-tune with their own health.
-Patients should be on the lookout for:
+By knowing the signs and symptoms of a blood clot, patients can be more in tune with their own health.
+Patients should be on the lookout for signs and symptoms of deep vein thrombosis (DVT) and pulmonary embolism (PE).

 - Discomfort, heaviness, pain, aching, throbbing, itching, or warmth in the legs